Call us at 1-800-407-8141 or Local at

 This is a stunning perennial that features fine petalled, semi-double white and yellow blooms with a deep golden eye, all on a compact plant that can be massed in a border or edge planting

-Gold Rush Shasta Daisy features beautiful white daisy flowers with gold eyes and yellow centers at the ends of the stems from early to late summer, which are most effective when planted in groupings.
+Gold Rush Shasta Daisy has masses of beautiful white daisy flowers with gold eyes and yellow centers at the ends of the stems from early to late summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-It's serrated narrow leaves remain dark green in color throughout the season.
+Its serrated narrow leaves remain dark green in color throughout the season.
 The fruit is not ornamentally significant.

 Gold Rush Shasta Daisy is an herbaceous perennial with a mounded form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.